TUM-DSE/CHERI-Google-BTree/build_instructions.md

   source <resulting_path>/vars.sh
 ```

-To make it run on `no capabilities` mode, you should move the .so files to `/usr/lib64` (yes, I know that I promised not to change the root files again.
+[VERY IMPORTANT] To make it run on `no capabilities` mode, you should move the .so files to `/usr/lib64` (yes, I know that I promised not to change the root files again.
 I lied :-( ).

 !!!!
 TBB is a total nightmare.
 If something is not working, just shut down the SSH and re-establish the connection (some values get cached, stored / sessions).